Mark Cala

-Mark Cala is an American football coach and former player.
-He is currently the Offensive coordinator at the University of Texas at El Paso.
+Mark Cala (born October 2, 1992) is an American football coach and former player.
+He is currently the offensive coordinator at the Missouri State University.
+He has coaching experience in 3 of the 4 power conferences, while building a reputation among the industry for his ability to develop quarterbacks.

 Playing career

-Cala began his playing career at New Mexico before transferring to Puget Sound.
+Cala was an All State defensive back at NM powerhouse La Cueva High School where he was a two-way starter.
+Cala began his undergrad at New Mexico before transferring to Puget Sound.
 He played defensive back.

 Coaching career

 Early coaching

 After completing his playing career, Cala started his coaching journey as the quarterbacks coach at his alma mater, Puget Sound, in 2015.

+Florida Atlantic

 The following year, Cala joined Charlie Partridge’s staff as an offensive analyst working with the running backs and special teams at Florida Atlantic.

 The next season, following a coaching change, Cala was retained by new head coach Lane Kiffin, and worked with the quarterback position group.
 This was the first year of a long working relationship with FAU offensive coordinator Kendal Briles.

+Houston

-in 2018, Cala was hired as an offensive graduate assistant at the University of Houston, joining Major Applewhite’s staff, following new Houston offensive coordinator, Briles.
+In 2018, Cala was hired as an offensive graduate assistant at the University of Houston, joining Major Applewhite’s staff, following new Houston offensive coordinator, Briles.
 The following year, Cala was on the move again, and again following Briles, as he joined Willie Taggart’s staff at Florida State as a graduate assistant.